 Elon Musk Goes To Charm School

 Wall Street thought Elon Musk was apologizing.
-He was letting them know he’s prepared for the next chapter of his incredible journey.
+He was letting them know he’s prepared for the next chapter.

 (This story first appeared in Chief Executive Magazine)